atticlab/eos-es-historyapi/README.md

         "seed_node": "https://proxy.eosnode.tools"
     }

-The "seed_node" parameter is needed by the application to connect to the node and receive transactions.trx that are not in Elasticsearch data.
+The "seed_node" parameter is needed by the application to connect to the node and receive transactions.trx that are not in the Elasticsearch data.

 #### Create .env file
 In project directory create file .env